v2.5.0

 One composer require

-Generate a one-time signer link and the recipient signs in a stripped-down viewer.
-Stamps and a full audit trail are saved back against the document.
+Mint a one-time signed URL.
+Recipient signs in a stripped viewer.
+Stamps and audit trail land on the document.

-Embed inside Angular, React, or Vue with a signed URL.
-The bridge sends page and annotation events out to the parent window and takes navigation commands back.
+Embed in Angular, React, Vue via signed URL.
+Bridge ships page + annotation events out, takes navigation commands back.

-Records belong to whichever guard and owner key you configure.
-Plug in a Laravel policy to add workspace or team rules without touching the package source.
+Records scope to your auth guard and owner key.
+Drop in a Laravel policy for workspace or team rules without forking.

 Run the demo